Astra

 “Offering bets with conditions that gain me nothing, I see, your highness.”

-“Well, you’re not wrong.”
+“Oh no, you've seen righ through me.”
 Laughing lightly, Astra dusted a few crumbs from her tunic and stood up.
 “Very well, your highness.
-I shall accept your bet.”
+I accept your bet.”

 Azela went to open the door for her as the prince rose to his feet to see her out.
 “Then I will see you at the fight,” he promised.
-For an event this interesting, even if he wasn’t hosting it, he wouldn’t miss it for the world.
+For an event this interesting, even if he wasn’t hosting it, he wouldn’t miss it.

-With the Crown Prince himself so invested, how could the people of the palace and the city be any less excited?
-The servants, especially those who had been victim to the two bullies before, were silently cheering for Conrad in their hearts, even if they had doubts as to whether the young man could win or not.
-Some even went so far as to leave him little gifts of encouragement; an ointment meant for treating bruises and blisters, packs of dried herbs said to be good for the body, even little notes offering advice or general well-wishes.
+With the Crown Prince himself so invested, how could the people of the capital city be any less excited?
+The servants, especially those who had been victim to the two bullies before, were all rooting for Conrad, privately and publically.
+Some even went so far as to leave him little gifts of encouragement; an ointment meant for treating bruises and blisters, packs of dried herbs said to be good for the body, even little notes offering encouragement.
 Packages for the cadet were left outside the soldier’s barracks nearly every day now.

 Having become quite the celebrity overnight, Conrad was a little flustered at this attention.
 The extra pressure was making him nervous, and he confessed as much to Astra during one of their morning training sessions.

-Her response had been frank, as though she were saying something she thought was obvious.
-“Why would you be nervous when your victory is assured?”
+Her response was frank: “Why would you be nervous when your victory is assured?”

 “I do.”
-Her maple eyes were very clear.
-“The four of us have watched you hard at work for some time, Conrad.
+Her maple eyes were clear.
+“The four of us have watched your hard work all this time, Conrad.
 Trust in our assessment of your skills.
 So long as you don’t panic and let this nervousness get the better of you, you can certainly win against them.
 Both of them.”

 Not only was she certain he would win, she was certain that he would win twice.
 The young soldier felt assured, especially after seeing the way his other three mentors were nodding along with what she said.
 It was not lost on him that all of them had assumed that he would fight both fights, even though he technically could be considered the victor and withdraw after winning just one.
-The nervousness forming in the pit of his stomach disappeared, to be replaced with anticipation and a slight antsy feeling as he trained and waited for the day of the fight to arrive.
+The nervousness forming in the pit of his stomach disappeared, to be replaced with anticipation and a slight antsy feeling as he waited for the promised date.

 Meanwhile, Liam and Ilia had taken charge of explaining things to Jeorge and Aleron.
 Not wanting to go against Conrad’s wishes, they had kept things simple: Conrad had intervened when he saw the two knights picking on a servant, and the confrontation had boiled down into a fight.
 Nothing more needed to be said; Aleron had only nodded and instructed them to spread the word that the Castle Guard should support Conrad however they could.